 I'm fortunate to live just a little over an hour away from the Kripalu Center for Yoga & Health in Stockbridge, Massachusetts, in the heart of the Berkshires.
-This past year, it struck me that after 15 years of this close proximity, I had never visited.
-Time to remedy that.
+Kripalu, one of the best wellness escapes in New England, offers hundreds of enticing programs and retreats each year.

 With much more of a hotel/upscale college residence hall feel than, say, the outdoor summer camp feel of Omega in Rhinebeck, New York, Kripalu both intimidated and enticed me.
 Was I fit enough to be among serious yoginis?
 Would I be called out as a spiritual imposter?